fastruby/dotenv_validator/README.md

 # Configuring env variable

-In your `.env.sample` file, you can add comments to tell DotenvValidator how to validate the variable:
+In your `.env.sample` or `.env.template` file, you can add comments to tell DotenvValidator how to validate the variable:

 ```
 MY_REQUIRED_VAR=value #required